travelping/ergw/README.md

 ERLANG Version Support
 ----------------------

 All minor version of the current major release and the highest minor version of the previous major release will be supported.
-As an exception to the rule state in the previous paragraph is currently the minimum required version OTP 22.1.8, the latest released version at the time of writing.
+As an exception to the rule stated in the previous paragraph is currently the minimum required version OTP 22.1.8.
 The reason is the move to the official OTP socket.erl module and the bug that has exposed in older versions.
+However, due to a bug in OTP 22.x, the `netdev` configuration option of *erGW* is broken ([see](https://github.com/erlang/otp/pull/2600)).
+If you need this feature, you must use OTP 23.x.

 When in doubt check the `otp_release` section in [.travis.yml](.travis.yml) for tested versions.